opencaesar/oml-template/README.md

 This repository has a template [OML](https://github.com/opencaesar/oml) project.
 It is meant to be forked as a starting point by pressing the 'Use this template' button above.

+> this template is suitable for use with OML Rosetta and OML Luxor (but not OML Vision)

 ## Clone
 ```
   git clone https://github.com/opencaesar/oml-template.git